AltraMayor/f3/doc/usage.rst

 being 2^30 bytes, whereas the rest of the industry assumes that 1GB is equal to 10^9 bytes.
 Some people use GiB for the first definition, but its use is not universal, and some users even get confused when they see this unit.
-With this information in mind, the mistery is easily solved:
+With this information in mind, the mystery is easily solved:
 14.63GiB \* 2^30 / 10^9 = 15.71GB.

 When Art Gibbens tested a flash card hosted in a camera connected to his Linux box, at some point F3 didn't show progress, and could not be killed.
 After a reboot, the card was read only.
-Using an adapter to connect his card directly to his machine, he recreated the partition of the card, and successfully ran F3 with the card in the adpater.
+Using an adapter to connect his card directly to his machine, he recreated the partition of the card, and successfully ran F3 with the card in the adapter.
 Thus, Art's experience is a good warning if you're testing your card in a device other than an adapter.
 Please, don't take it as a bug of F3.
 I'm aware of only two things that can make a process "survive" a kill